 The Dunseith trail south of the Adam Lake shelter and the John Lake trail (6K in total) are narrower, so they are only packed.

 There is a new warming hut down at John Lake, where previously there was only a three sided shelter.
 It features a skylight and the tiniest wood stove ever.
 The new cabin marks the end of the line; the old trail along the US border is no longer maintained.
-But halfway down from the Vista-James intersection, there is a new Canntastic trail connecting over to the south end of Dunseith.
+But less than 1K south of the Vista Trail & James Lames Lake Trail intersection, there is a new Canntastic trail connecting over to the south end of Dunseith.
 The new map at the trailhead reflects this change, but the small maps at trail intersections do not.

 The rustic James Lake cabin, 5.5 km from the Adam Lake trailhead, sleeps ~12 people, is free to stay in, but must be booked with the Boissevain District Office 204-534-2028.
 There are also new Adventure Huts.